 Growing up in a dull Los Angeles suburb well before the era of hipster food trucks, street food wasn’t much of a thing, especially since you rarely left the car to, you know, use your feet.
 Aside from the blissfully thirst-quenching Mexican paletas (popsicles) made from real watermelon or strawberry that I bought as a kid from vendors pushing white carts along the scorching sidewalks, noshing on something delicious while ambling around simply wasn’t a ritual in my home town.

-So when I moved to Paris, I was surprised at how frequently I observed people huddled around street corners, casually ambling or perched on park benches– and gobbling down anything from crepes and bakery sandwiches to falafel and Vietnamese spring rolls.
+So when I landed in Paris, I was surprised at how frequently I observed people huddled around street corners, casually ambling or perched on park benches– and gobbling down anything from crepes and bakery sandwiches to falafel and Vietnamese spring rolls.
 It’s not just the tourists, either: despite the decidedly French– and often vocal– disdain for “le snacking” (eating outside of “normal” meal times), Parisians are increasingly gaga about street food.
 It’s starting to become recognized as a culinary category in its own right, where in the past it was generally viewed as something that unfortunate office workers with too-short lunch breaks had to endure, deprived of a proper meal and forced to eat sur la pouce (literally, ” on the thumb”– in a rush).

 Without further ado, here are my favorite spots for a cheap and casual bite– perfect alternatives to avoid spending a fortune on a sit-down meal.
 They also make great quick meals when you’re roaming the city and can’t be bothered to take the time for a more formal lunch or dinner– or for easy, spontaneous picnics.
 I haven’t included any sweet options here– stay tuned for a separate feature on desserts, pastries and gelato on the go.